emmercm/igir/docs/output/cleaning.md

     Scanned output files will _not_ be used as a source file for any writing command.
 If you use a new DAT with an existing collection, and that DAT changed some of the ROM names, then files with the old name may be deleted during cleaning.

-    To prevent this, you can provide the output directory as an `--input <path>` as well.
+    To prevent this, you can provide the output directory as an `--input <path|glob>` as well.
 Then files in the output directory can be used as a source file during writing.
 This is particularly useful with the `igir move` command, which will rename files in the output directory to the correct names, which will preclude them from cleaning.

     When in doubt, you can provide the [`--clean-dry-run` option](#dry-run) to see what files would be deleted without actually deleting them.